 If you are looking for more mid-range, you have many options, but I suggest Low Brow Pizza, or True Food Kitchen for clean seasonal food.
 If you are looking for some lower priced, but still yummy options, try Slicers for delicious subs, Brooks Burgers for inventive burgers, or The Crust for thin crust pizza.

-If you're in the mood for something a little slower paced, the Naples Botanical Gardens is a wonderful way to spend the day.
+If you're in the mood for something a little slower paced, the Naples Botanical Garden is a wonderful way to spend the day.
 The is 170-acre garden has a huge variety of flowers and water features, and is incredibly gorgeous.

 Another great option is the Corkscrew Swamp Sanctuary, where you can take a lovely walk through the mangroves with views of alligators and birds.
 Just make sure you bring bug spray as the bugs can be crazy in the mangroves.